 In September I travelled to Pittsburgh for events that were both deeply sad and joyful: the beautiful and touching memorial services for Matt Wrbican, the Warhol archivist who died in June at the age of 60, and the official launch of Matt’s new book A is For Archive.
-I will write more about this fantastic book in my next blog post.

 In the week after the memorials, I stayed a couple of days longer because I was granted time to do research at the archives of the Andy Warhol Museum for my blog.
 I was hoping to find source materials, or correspondence with art directors and record companies about the album covers Warhol had designed.

 While browsing through a folder with invoices and letters to and from RCA Records, a paystub from 1962 drew my attention: for a ‘record album in color LPM/LSP/2569’.
 This really blew my mind.
 The serial number was new to me, and Warhol hardly produced album covers in the Sixties.
 With the help of project cataloger Matt Gray, another document was quickly found: a copy of Andy Warhol’s matching invoice to art director Bob Jones at RCA, dated May 1 1962, for a “record alban (sic) in hot colors”.
 In pencil is written July 6, probably the date he got paid.